1877 Liechtenstein general election: Electors

 Electors were selected through elections that were held between 22 March and 14 April.
 Each municipality had two electors for every 100 inhabitants.

 Results

 April election

 The electors met on 30 April in Vaduz to elect twelve Landtag members and five substitute members.
 Of the 160 electors, 154 participated in the voting.

+Eight elected as members on the first ballot: